OkayAlright/MinNo/extras/making_MinNo.md

 was finish, migrating my dependancies was next on the list.

 In the graphical version of the Racket Package Manager, there is a very handy migration tool from previous language installations.
+It just checks your previous installation of racket for downloaded libraries and will automatically grab them from raco for the new installation.
 Once BRAG was migrated and updated, I decided to test how much a had broken my code base.